Git Integration: When To Choose Git

 If the below-listed situations match a user experience of Matillion ETL, we believe the Git feature may be appropriate:

 Git is a flexible and complex tool, and teams opting to use Matillion ETL's Git support should establish a workflow that satisfies their specific use case.
-We have designed an example of a typical workflow for using Git support in Matillion ETL.
+We have designed an example of a typical workflow for using Git in Matillion ETL.

 Users should also ensure they have access to an external repository, as mentioned above, for example, GitHub.
 Users should also be aware that actions involving managing the workflow, managing the external repository, and managing user permissions will be required.